 The Gadfly: Almond likes to tease a lot of the other characters and ask them Armor Piercing Questions to get a funny reaction.
 Especially Peridot, who wants to deny she admires Almond.
 Her brother Cucumber is teased by her a lot too.

 Genre Savvy: Intentionally gives the final Disaster Stone to Peridot, because what's a story without a Big Bad?
 Fortunately for her, she's right.

 Heroic Lineage: Double Subverted — yes, she's descended from the same line of legendary heroes that Cucumber is.
 But, she's not allowed to try out for being the legendary hero herself, because she's the little sister whose job is to be kidnapped and rescued.
 That said, she'll still kick anyone's butt, and has latched on to this quest, and won't let go.

-Heroic Spirit: According to Gigi's commentary the apparent reason that Peridot's magic doesn't turn Almond's sword into stone is that she has enough "fighting spirit" to counter it.
+Heroic Spirit: According to Gigi's commentary the apparent reason that Peridot's magic doesn't turn Almond's sword into stone is that she has enough "fighting spirit" to No Sell it.

-Sitcom Arch-Nemesis: With Peridot, if she actually considers Peridot an enemy, seems to like teasing her.
+Sitcom Arch-Nemesis: With Peridot, if she actually considers Peridot an enemy, seems to like teasing her more than anything else.

 The Unchosen One: She's better at being a hero than her brother is.
 But being the older brother Cucumber was chosen instead.

 "Lady Baguette, a respectable knight has the humility to know when he is outmatched.”

 A loyal knight — if not quite the bravest, or the most competent — who has joined Cucumber and Almond on their quest.
 Has a wider knowledge of the world of Dreamside than either of the two kids.
 Will stop at nothing to rescue his fair damsel, Princess Parfait.